kubewarden/docs/src/writing-policies/spec/06-signature-verifier-policies.md

 The Kubewarden team [provides a verifier policy](https://github.com/kubewarden/verify-image-signatures) that enforces Sigstore signatures for all containers, built on Rust and with the Rust SDK.
-The policy ensures that the containers are signed, and optionally, mutates the requests substituting the container tag for the exact checksum of the image matching the verified signature.
+The policy ensures that the containers are signed, and optionally, mutates the requests appending the exact verified checksum to the tag of the image.
 Check its docs for specifics.

 This policy may cover all your needs, but in case you would prefer a different UX, of course you can build on top of it or any of the other SDKs.